-- Work above 2 metres shall only be performed with fall protection - · Scaffolding must be designed, erected and inspected by a competent person. - Mobile elevated work platforms (EWPs) must be fully lowered before driving/travelling. - EWPs must be fitted with a secondary protection system. - A spotter, competent in the use of the particular EWP, must be in place and there must be clear lines of sight and communication with the operator when EWPs are being used. - Tools and objects must be prevented from falling. - Industrial ladders rated over 120 kg may be used only where the use of a safer system is not reasonably practicable. - Drop Zones shall be established to protect people from falling objects.
+- Work above 2 metres must only be performed with fall protection or prevention. - Scaffolding must be designed, erected, and inspected by a competent person. - Mobile elevated work platforms (EWPs) must be fully lowered before driving/travelling. - EWPs must be fitted with a secondary protection system. - A spotter, competent in the use of the EWP, must be in place, and always have clear line of sight and communication with the operator when an EWP is being used. - Tools and objects must be prevented from falling. - Drop Zones must be established to protect people from falling objects. - Industrial ladders rated over 120 kg may be used only where the use of a safer system is not reasonably practicable.